 Market risk represents the risk of loss that may impact our financial position, operating results or cash flows due to changes in the U.S. interest rates.
 The primary objective of our investment activities is to preserve cash until it is required to fund operations.
 To minimize risk, we maintain our portfolio of cash and cash equivalents in operating bank accounts and money market funds.
 Since our investments are short-term in duration, we believe that we are not subject to any material market risk exposure.
-We do not have any interest-bearing debt, foreign currency or other derivative financial instruments.
+We do not have any foreign currency or other derivative financial instruments.
+On February 14, 2006 we issued \$10,000 of Convertible Debentures bearing interest at 7%.